David D. Barrett: Second World War career

 Barrett remained in the capacity of Assistant Military Attaché until May 1942, when he assumed the post of chief attaché inherited from General John Magruder.
 However, any sense of accomplishment for the post was stymied by the build-up of a major American military presence in China.
 It was because the position of attaché was attached to the embassy, and so Barrett was removed from much of the military planning and operations executed by the regular American military, whose presence was constantly growing in the capital.
 Another problem was the habit of Nationalist officials to bypass Barrett and communicate directly with the American military personnel.

 Barrett remained in the position through the summer of 1943.
 Under the belief that he would never gain promotion to general officer, he requested a transfer out of the embassy detail.
-His wishes were granted and he found himself assigned to assist in the American creation of a Chinese field army at Kweilin in the Kwangsi Province in southern China.
+His wishes were granted and he found himself assigned to assist in the American creation of a Chinese field army at Guilin in the Guangxi Province in southern China.
 Due to supply failures and political entanglements, the army never advanced beyond the establishment of a headquarters.
 It was from that post that Barrett was plucked out and sent to command the observer group to Yan'an.